 The Paws Program was created to connect students to therapeutic animals to reduce stress and improve overall well-being.
-We are currently offering two Paws Program events each semester in coordination with Bright Spot Therapy Dogs, Inc. Looking to lower your stress, learn about resources on campus related to stress reduction and/or discover new ways to engage in self-care?
+Peer Health Education, located in the Center for Health Promotion, is currently offering two Paws Program events each semester in coordination with Bright Spot Therapy Dogs, Inc. Looking to lower your stress, learn about resources on campus related to stress reduction and/or discover new ways to engage in self-care?
 Come to one of the events listed below!

 Frequently Asked Questions